Part 1. How to Deploy Your App

 Collaboration

-Broadly speaking, there are two ways to get access to servers:
+For these reasons, always use a server to run your production apps.
+Broadly speaking, there are two ways to get access to servers (two options for hosting your apps):

-• You rent servers from others ("the cloud").
+• You can rent servers from others ("the cloud").

 We’ll discuss each of these in the next section.